tendermint/tendermint/docs/specification/corruption.rst

       ./scripts/wal2json/wal2json "$TMHOME/data/cs.wal/wal" > /tmp/corrupted_wal

   3. Search for a "CORRUPTED MESSAGE" line.
   4. By looking at the previous message and the message after the corrupted one and looking at the logs, try to rebuild the message.
+If the consequent messages are marked as corrupted too (this may happen if length header got corrupted or some writes did not make it to the WAL ~ truncation), then remove all the lines starting from the corrupted one and restart Tendermint.

   .. code:: bash